digitalbricklayer/techteapotcom/src/content/posts/why-is-network-cabling-different.md

 [Minimum bend radius](https://en.wikipedia.org/wiki/Minimum_bend_radius) differs with each type of cable, but for most multi-core cables, don't bend tighter than 10 times the cable diameter.

-Bending cable in order to pass it through a confined space is a <em>no no</em>.
+Bending cable in order to pass it through a confined space is a *no no*.
 Better to cable pull, and then cut off the length of cable used to anchor the string.

 As always, your cable manufacturer/supplier will be able to tell you exactly what the minimum bend radius is.